 - The material alleged to be obscene is not obscene;

-- The prosecutor is unable to define what the “current community standards” are to any degree of certainty.
+- The prosecutor cannot define the “current community standards” to any degree of certainty.

 Prosecution for obscenity violates the 1st Amendment right to free speech.

-An astute, experienced defense attorney will be able to attack an obscenity charge from several angles.
+An astute, experienced defense attorney can attack an obscenity charge from several angles.
 The language of the law itself shows that even lawmakers had a difficult time defining “obscene material.”
-A top-caliber defense attorney would point this out and be able to demonstrate that an offensive or insensitive picture, video, or image may be in poor taste, but not illegal.
+A top-caliber defense attorney would point this out and be able to demonstrate that an offensive or insensitive picture, video, or image may be in poor taste but not illegal.